 - 2019

-Jakob-Moritz Eberl & Fabienne Lind: Climate migration and climate migrants in European media coverage (joint proposal with Judith Kohlenberger, Institute for Social Policy of the Vienna University of Economics and Business (WU))
+Jakob-Moritz Eberl & Fabienne Lind: Climate migration and climate migrants in European media coverage (Joint Proposal mit Judith Kohlenberger vom Institut für Sozialpolitik der Wirtschaftsuniversität Wien)

 - 2018